Enugu (city): Industrialisation

+In 1929, Enugu became the administrative headquarters for the Southern Province under the post-World War II constitutions.
+With this, the number of government departments represented in the town increased tremendously.
 In 1938 Enugu became the administrative capital of the Eastern Region.
 The number of employed coal miners in Enugu grew from 6,000 (of mostly Udi men) in 1948 to 8,000 in 1958.
 Enugu's population rose sharply with its industrialisation; the population of the city reached 62,000 in 1952.
-Mining in Enugu was sometimes turbulent, as demonstrated by the events of 18 November 1949 when 21 striking miners were shot and killed and 51 wounded by police under British governance.
-The massacre that came to be known as "The Iva Valley Shooting" fueled nationalist or "Zikist" sentiments among most Nigerians, and especially amongst Eastern Nigerians.
-"Zikisim" was a post World War II movement that was created out of admiration for Nnamdi Azikiwe who was a prominent nationalist of the National Council of Nigeria and the Cameroons (NCNC).
-The shooting was right after a period of unrest when miners were angered by the belief that their full pay was being held back by the colliery management, a belief that was pushed by the nationalist press.
-Many of the Zikists tried to use the Iva Valley shooting to fuel their nationalistic agenda and push the British imperial administration, out of Nigeria.
+Under colonial British rule, working conditions in Nigeria were harsh, characterized by regular physical punishment, forced acts of humiliation, and irregular payments of arrears owed to workers.
+In late 1949, local miners believed that large sums of arrears were owed to them, but were being withheld by the mines' management.
+These beliefs were fueled by local "Zikist", or nationalist, press.
+"Zikism" was a post World War II movement that was created out of admiration for Nnamdi Azikiwe who was a prominent nationalist of the National Council of Nigeria and the Cameroons (NCNC).
+Labour tensions in Enugu came to a head on 18 November 1949, when British police massacred striking miners, killing 21 and wounding 51 others.
+The massacre that came to be known as "The Iva Valley Shooting" fueled Zikist sentiments among most Nigerians, and especially amongst Eastern Nigerians.
+Multiple Zikist groups used the shooting to fuel their calls for independence, and to push the British imperial administration out of Nigeria.
 A detailed account of the incident was also published in the memoirs of the British Resident of Enugu at the time, James Stewart Smith.